sscheib/sscheib.github.io/_posts/2023-07-09-automating-satellite.md

     $ ansible-playbook 00_create_kickstart.yml --vault-pass-file .vault.pass
     ```
     <!-- markdownlint-disable MD024 -->
-1. Copy the resulting ISO file to your hypervisor and mount it to your VM that should become the Satellite.
+1. Copy the resulting ISO file to your hypervisor and mount it to your virtual machine that should become the Satellite.
-1. Start the VM and wait for the installation to finish.
+1. Start the virtual machine and wait for the installation to finish.
-1. Once the installation finished, shutdown the VM and unmount the ISO.
+1. Once the installation finished, shutdown the virtual machine and unmount the ISO.

-    :information_source: If you used the provided Kickstart, the VM will shut down after the Kickstart finished.
+    :information_source: If you used the provided Kickstart, the virtual machine will shut down after the Kickstart finished.

 ## Prepare Satellite for Ansible access